GSS-Cogs/csvw-example/README.md

 *note - suppressOutput is a boolean switch that hides output when transforming the contents of said table (this will be relevant later).
 A description of this and other csvw namespaced terms can be found at [https://www.w3.org/ns/csvw](https://www.w3.org/ns/csvw).*

-So to include this information for our example there's two tasks:
+So to include this information for our example there's three tasks:
 - define a simple schema for the additional codelist csvs.
-- add the additional codelist csvs.
+- create the additional codelist csvs.
 - create the link between the principle csvw schema, and the additional codelist csvs using 'Foreign Keys'

 The definition of `Foreign Keys` as provided by [https://www.w3.org/ns/csvw](https://www.w3.org/ns/csvw) is "*Describes relationships between Columns in one or more Tables*."